Kerri Hartland: Career

-From February to September 2017, Hartland was the Deputy Secretary of the Department of Finance and the Chief Operating Officer.
+From February to September 2017, Hartland was the deputy secretary of the Department of Finance and the chief operating officer.
 Hartland established the Independent Parliamentary Expense Authority and held responsibility for services to all MPs including Comcar fleet service.
 Hartland also developed a revamped Commonwealth Shared Services Hub that provided shared services for more than 20 Commonwealth departments and agencies.

-Hartland was appointed Secretary of the Department of Employment, Skills, Small and Family Business (formerly the Department of Employment and Workplace Relations) in late 2017.
-She was accountable for a $3.5 billion a year budget, 2,500 staff and a contracted network across 1700 locations in Australia with a $7 billion contract - the largest in The Australian Government outside the Department of Defence.
-Hartland was responsible for leading the biggest transformation of the employment services system in more than 20 years since the disbanding of the CES.
-She was also responsible for a renewed focus on small business policy including initiatives such as the Digital Champions program as well as mental health and mature aged initiatives.
+Hartland was appointed secretary of the Department of Employment, Skills, Small and Family Business (formerly the Department of Employment and Workplace Relations) in late 2017.
 Until May 2019, Hartland was responsible for industrial relations policies and programs including the Fair Work Commission, Fair Work Ombudsman, Worksafe Australia and Comcare.

 For the first half of 2020, Hartland was appointed by the Business Council of Australia to assist Sir Peter Cosgrove with efforts to support small businesses recovery from the bushfires and COVID.

 In late 2020 Hartland joined consultancy company Proximity as a Principal Advisor.

 On 9 December 2022, Hartland was announced as the incoming Director-General of the Australian Secret Intelligence Service, commencing February 2023.
 Hartland replaced previous director-general Paul Symon.

 Other roles

-Outside of Hartland's role with Proximity, she works as a board member of both The Canberra Hospital Foundation and Canberra Girls Grammar School.
-Hartland is also a Chief Executive Women member, an MS Angel (philanthropic research for MS) and is on the advisory board of the Brotherhood of St. Laurence.
+Hartland is or has been a board member of both the Canberra Hospital Foundation and Canberra Girls Grammar School.
+Hartland is also a Chief Executive Women member, an MS Angel (philanthropic research for multiple sclerosis), and is on the advisory board of the Brotherhood of St Laurence.

 Awards

-Hartland was awarded a Prime Ministers Gold Award for Excellence in Public Sector Management in 2009.
-Hartland also earned the 2015 Australian Human Resources Institute Rob Gaffe Award for Leadership and the 2017 Institute of Public Administrations of Australia Prime Ministers Awards.
+Hartland was awarded a Prime Minister's Gold Award for Excellence in Public Sector Management in 2009.
+She also earned the 2015 Australian Human Resources Institute Rob Gaffe Award for Leadership and the 2017 Institute of Public Administrations of Australia Prime Minister's Awards.

+Personal life

+As of 2021 Hartland lives in Canberra with husband Brian Fisher, an economist and career public servant whose influence over world governments to delay climate change mitigation is well-publicized.
+They have two adult daughters.